 - CVV number

 Listings on the dark web that include full credit card numbers and other PII details should provide enough intelligence to determine who the affected customers are.
-Post-analysis, Fortra recommends security teams use this information to block affected consumer credit/debit cards and re-issue new cards to members.
+Post-analysis, Fortra recommends security teams use this information to block affected consumer credit or debit cards and re-issue new cards to members.

-The amount of PII that is visible on a credit card data marketplace will vary depending on the amount of PII the vendor is willing to display to potential buyers.
-Fortra recommends that security teams scrape any partial PII from the marketplace for review to determine if there is enough information to identify the customer.
+The amount of PII exposed on a credit card data marketplace depends on how much information the vendor chooses to reveal to attract potential buyers.
+Fortra recommends security teams scrape any partial PII from the marketplace to determine if there is enough information to identify the customer.

-Account-based marketplaces sell content that includes the visible PII of compromised individuals.
-The type of visible PII will vary based on the individual marketplace and the vendor selling the data.
+Account-based marketplaces sell content that includes visible PII of compromised individuals.
+This can vary based on the individual marketplace and the vendor selling the data.
 Common information security teams should capture, if available, includes:

 - Account number